tomoyamachi/gocarts/README.md

       --dbtype string       Database type to store data in (sqlite3, mysql or postgres supported) --debug               debug mode (default: false)
       --debug-sql           SQL debug mode
-  -h, --help                help for go-cas
+  -h, --help                help for gocarts

 Use "gocarts [command] --help" for more information about a command.
 ```